ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 Your file can include encoding, if you like.

-#### Deploying an app with BYOD
+#### Deploying an app with BYODB

 In the deployment wizard, just select No to the question of __Want a new PostgreSQL database built?__.

 #### Environmental variables

-In the dashbaord, we have the environment variables section (under the configuration tab) or in step 3 of the deployment wizard, we will ask for your variables.
+In the dashboard, we have the environment variables section (under the configuration tab) or in step 3 of the deployment wizard, we will ask for your variables.
 You will want to include the following configured line for your database:

    	DATABASE_URL=mysql2://username:password@location:port/your_db_name